qiaojiayan/flutter-wallet-core/README.md

-# flutter-wallet-core
+# flutter-wallet
-flutter sdk for wallet-core
+flutter sdk for wallet